ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 You will likely find it helpful to keep Vanderbilt's [official External Module documentation](https://github.com/vanderbilt/redcap-external-modules/blob/testing/docs/official-documentation.md) available while completing these exercises; this document will link relevant sections for review.

+**Note:** this document repeatedly references the GitHub repository for External Modules; unfortunately, that repository has been made private and its links will no longer work.
+Luckily, the documentation exists in your local REDCap instance at **Control Center > Plugin, Hook, & External Module Documentation > External Module Documentation**.

 ### REDCap Repo